Characterization and Classification of Fermionic Symmetry Enriched Topological Phases

 Combining our understanding of fermionic symmetry fractionalization and its classification, the fermionic $\mathcal{G}^{\eff}$-crossed defect theory, and the classification of FSPT phases, we are able to provide a three stage classification of all $(2+1)$D FSET phases, analogous to the classification of bosonic SET phases.
 Noticing that parts of the symmetry action and fractionalization structure can be accounted for by stacking with FSPT phases, we recognize two perspectives for organizing the classification structure of FSET phases: the first views the fermionic theory of the quasiparticles together with the vortices as fundamental, and develops the symmetry action, fractionalization, and defectification as a $G$-symmetry extension; the second views the fermionic theory of just the quasiparticles as fundamental, and develops the symmetry action, fractionalization, and defectification as a $\mathcal{G}^{\eff}$-symmetry extension, including the vortices at the defectification stage.
 The former view includes a torsorial action through gluing with bosonic SPT phases, while the latter includes a torsorial action through stacking with FSPT phases.
+We summarize the classification structure of FSET phases from both perspectives in Table~\ref{table:classification}, as well as that of SET phases for comparison.
 We demonstrate through a number of explicit examples that our findings recover previously known classification results.